-The Development & Implementation of an Economic Mentoring Program for Male Youth Impacted by the Juvenile Justice System”, collaboration with the City of Chicago Department of Family & Support Services, University of Illinois at Chicago School of Public Health, and four community agencies
+The Development & Implementation of an Economic Mentoring Program for Male Youth Impacted by the Juvenile Justice System, collaboration with the City of Chicago Department of Family & Support Services, University of Illinois at Chicago Schools of Public Health, and four community agencies

-Qualitative Examination of the experience of youth aging out of the child welfare system, Project with University of Chicago & Chapin Hall Center for Children
+Qualitative Examination of the experiences of youth aging out of the child welfare system, Project with University of Chicago & Chapin Hall Center for Children